hmtheboy154/gen4-mt7902/README.md

 ## FAQs

+### What's the minimum kernel version that the driver is going to aim ?
+I'm thinking 5.4+.
+Older version may work, but you're on your own.

 ### Will you be around fixing bugs & maintain this driver ?
 I will try, but my knowledge & abilities are very limited.
 Not to mention I am very busy right now due to spending time on [BlissOS](https://blissos.org/) & focusing most of my time on university's capsule project.